Glamping in Sussex

 In the far northeastern edge of East Sussex and crossing the borders of Kent and Surrey, High Weald AONB is a naturally and culturally important landscape.
 Wooded, rolling hills are dotted with limestone outcrops, farmsteads, and ancient roads.
 Glampers can look out for rural yurts, canvas tents, and tiny houses, both in Sussex and in the neighbouring counties of Kent and Surrey, which make good bases for hiking.

-Top parks in and near Sussex
+Top counties in and near Sussex